An absolute giant of bull went down in Alaska, and though it wasn't the new world record moose, the antlers sure were something else.

 That was the case when this specimen, a bull moose killed in 2017 in Alaska, caught the attention of the outdoor world.

 The news of the moose broke and got folks real excited.

-Israel Payton, an Alaskan, may have just harvested the world record moose with a successful hunt on this whopping bull.
-It is said the bull is coming in at an incredible score of 80 inches.
+Israel Payton, an Alaskan, harvested the animal with a successful hunt on this whopping bull.
+After measurements, the bull reached an incredible score of 80 inches.

 In an article and interview with KTUU, Israel gave some insight on the hunt.

 "We tried to stand it up with cow calls, bull rakes, and grunts," said Payton over the phone.
 "I guesstimated it was about a 70 inch rack from the field, and finally after 2 hours it stood up and offered a clean kill, harvested it."

 "You always get a big adrenaline rush right before you harvest an animal, anyway I do," said Payton.
 "When I got up next to the animal I realized how big and massive it truly was."

 He also stated that he had originally saw the bull from about 600 yards away and closed the distance to 200 yards to get in range for a shot.
 But the bull then bedded down and made the hunters wait two hours before presenting an ethical opportunity.